Cavorter/cavort/content/posts/2006-06-14-wordpress-203-tuneup-tempus-fugit-txfxnet.md

 ---
 <div class='microid-mailto+http:sha1:ac08bf1ee528c012baebdcd04ee01434cad1aae5'>

-    WordPress 2.0.3 has some kind of wacky issues, so I'm giving the <a href="http://txfx.net/code/wordpress/wordpress-203-tuneup/">WordPress 2.0.3 Tuneup plugin</a> a try.
+    WordPress 2.0.3 has some kind of wacky issues, so I'm giving the [WordPress 2.0.3 Tuneup plugin](http://txfx.net/code/wordpress/wordpress-203-tuneup/) a try.
 Hopefully it will fix a couple of those weird issues.